Updated October 9, 2023

 The new Consistent Help aims to reduce opportunities for confusion by making sure that help mechanisms on a site can always be found in the same location.
 This guideline builds on existing rules around keeping the user experience and navigation the same across your site.
 Help mechanisms might include a phone number, contact button or form, chatbot, FAQ, or hours of operation.
 For example, if the phone number is on the upper right corner on the homepage, it should not be moved to a different location on another page.
 While providing help mechanisms is always a good idea, this guideline doesn’t require that you do so.
 (But if you do, it’s important to make sure it’s easy to find.)

 What should you do?

-While WCAG 2.2 will be released later this year, you probably have a little bit of time before regulatory bodies and courts adopt it.
+While WCAG 2.2 is now official, you probably have a little bit of time before regulatory bodies and courts adopt it.
 If you are otherwise compliant with WCAG 2.1, you should be in pretty good shape.
 You may even already be in compliance with many of these new 2.2 guidelines based on your past accessibility or usability work.

 Our recommendation is to review the guidelines, identify your accessibility gaps and build out a medium term roadmap for how you can address the necessary improvements.
 It may also take third-party widgets, tools and products some time to come into compliance with the new standards.
 Some of the fixes are likely to be simple.
 But if you do need to replace or upgrade third-party products, you may need a little while to find and implement a WCAG 2.2 compliant alternative.